modkavartini/amarena/README.md

 A ~copy~ port of a [beautiful linux theme](https://www.reddit.com/r/unixporn/comments/hpakeu/awesome_afternoon_in_a_perfect_world/) made by [elenapan](https://github.com/elenapan) to Windows.

 #### Warning!
-This skin is still in Beta. you may experience bugs and/or incomplete functionality in some skins.
+This suite is still in Beta. you may experience bugs and/or incomplete functionality in some skins.

 ## Preview
 ![image](https://user-images.githubusercontent.com/81793953/130921636-64470d29-c98d-4c39-8dde-7e384b102cf1.png)